9 questions everyone newly diagnosed has

 Many people don't notice this particular problem as it emerges slowly over many years and they adapt to cope over time.
 If the mouth opening becomes very small it can have an impact on eating, dental hygiene and speech.
 It never progresses to a point where patients are unable to feed or speak.

 No drug treatments can prevent or treat microstomia.
-It's thought that exposure to cold may be an important driver of skin tightening of the face, so try to keep warm with a thermal blanket and cover the face during cold spells – you could use a scarf or neck gaiter/tube.
+It's thought that exposure to cold may be an important driver of skin tightening of the face, so try to keep warm with a thermal blanket and cover the face during cold spells – you could use a scarf.

 Mouth stretching exercises are probably the best treatment for microstomia.
 For best effects it is recommended that you perform these exercises once or twice a day (perhaps at the same time as you brush your teeth to make it easy to remember).
 Please see here for our mouth exercises.

 Before exercising, it is always wise to warm up the area you plan to exercise.
 You can warm up the facial muscles by massaging the skin around your mouth with your fingers or using a warm flannel/compress over your mouth for 30 seconds before starting.

 You may notice some aching of the muscles around your mouth for a few days after starting the routine.
 The exercises themselves shouldn't be painful, so listen to your body, lessening the pressure should you experience any significant discomfort.

 Try performing the exercises in front of a mirror, but don't do them if you have sores around your mouth until you have sought medical advice.

 A permanently dry mouth can cause difficulty in speech and swallowing and is very uncomfortable.
 In systemic sclerosis, a dry mouth is usually the consequence of loss of saliva due to some destruction of the salivary glands.
 A dry mouth can also be caused by Sjögren's syndrome, which often overlaps with scleroderma.